babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 `DesignLibrary` is also used very close with Bento as from `DesignLibrary` we have all the **components** we can use to build screens with `Bento`.
 Keep in mind that **components** are not UIView subclasses.
 They are light-weigh structs based on which UIView classes are loaded later on.

+In case you are looking for more examples of Renderers which use Bento just search for Renderers which implement `BoxRenderer` in our codebase.

-If you have any ideas how this article can be improved let us know and don't forget...
+At last I want to ask you if you have any ideas how this article can be improved let us know and don't forget...
 "We accept PRs" 😉